 A rejected case is where a household has failed to meet one or more of the statutory tests for homelessness.
 For these clients certain duties around providing advice and assistance still remain.
 The Homeless Persons' Advice and Assistance Regulations (NI) 2011 (the Regulations) requires the Housing Executive to provide homeless people with the following:

 - Housing advice;

 - Advice on social issues;

 - Financial advice;

 - Advice on legal procedures and services.

 The advice and assistance referred to in the regulations must be provided to any homeless applicant whether they are "eligible persons" or not.
 This advice is a duty that is owed to anyone who might seek advice and assistance regardless of eligibility or homeless status.
 The aim of this duty is to prevent homelessness.

 How is homelessness being prevented?

 'Homelessness prevention' means providing people with help and support to address their housing and other needs, to avoid homelessness.
 Homelessness prevention can best be achieved by intervention at the earliest possible stage.

-The Homelessness Strategy for Northern Ireland 2017-22 notes that "for many people, becoming homeless is not the beginning of their problems; it comes at the end of a long line of crises".
-This means that by the time a household presents to the Housing Executive as homeless, many opportunities may have been missed to prevent the homelessness occurring.
+An ambition of the Homelessness Strategy for Northern Ireland 2022-27, 'Ending Homelessness Together', is to 'prioritise homelessness prevention through the provisions of the right support at the right time with an aim to prevent homelessness from happening in the first place'.
+By the time a household presents to the Housing Executive as homeless, many opportunities may have been missed to prevent the homelessness occurring.
 In recognition of this, the Housing Executive and the Department for Communities fund and/or support a range of organisations that provide advice and assistance to households approaching crisis before homelessness occurs.
 These include:

 - Housing Rights Service

 - Community Housing Advice Partnership (CHAP)

 - Housing Advice Prisons Service

 - Housing Advice NI

 - Beyond the Gate Service

 It is difficult to provide accurate figures for homelessness prevention given the methods used to record it and the fact that responsibility is shared across several different DfC and NIHE funded organisations.
 The 'prevented' category in the "Homeless presenters by decision" chart found on the previous page does not fully reflect all the work being done to ensure that as many potential homeless cases are prevented as possible.
 Later editions of this publication will aim to provide better quantification of prevented cases, when data is made available.

 Section Two: Homeless acceptances

 This section contains a wide range of information on those who have been accepted as 'statutorily homeless' by the Housing Executive.
-Detailed data on: a cceptances by reason; by household type; by Local Government District (LGD); by priority need; by outcome; and children in households accepted as homeless, can be found in the accompanying tables.
+Detailed data on: acceptances by reason; by household type; by Local Government District (LGD); by priority need; by outcome; and children in households accepted as homeless, can be found in the accompanying tables.

 What is a 'Full Duty Applicant'?

 In order to be "accepted" as statutorily homeless a household must meet the four tests of: eligibility; homelessness; priority need; and intentionality.

 Any household that meets these four tests will be accepted as a "Full Duty Applicant" (FDA) and will be owed a full housing duty.
 The full housing duty includes ensuring that accommodation is made available for the household as well as the provision of temporary accommodation where necessary and assistance with the protection of the household's belongings.

 For more definitions, see the glossary at the back of this document.

 Who was accepted as statutorily homeless?

-Of the 7,911 homeless presenters between January-June 2020, 58% (4,605) were granted Full Duty Applicant status and accepted as statutorily homeless, and 4% of these (189) were discharged within the same time frame.
-This means that the applicant has either (a) been rehoused, (b) rejected three reasonable offers, or (c) has rehoused themselves/no longer needs assistance.
+Of the 8,120 homeless presenters between January - June 2022 59% (4,802) were granted Full Duty Applicant status and accepted as statutorily homeless, and 6% of these (282) were duty discharged within the same time frame.
 (See page 5 for more information)